Visit Wood Buffalo National Park, Canada

 Wood Buffalo National Park, Canada

-Wood Buffalo, covering almost 45,000 square kilometres, is the largest national park in Canada and continues across the border into Alberta.
+Wood Buffalo, covering almost 45,000 square kilometers, is the largest national park in Canada and continues across the border into Alberta.

 The park was established in 1922 to protect the world’s largest free-roaming herd of bison whose population had dramatically decreased from an estimated 40 million in 1830 to just over 1,000 in 1900.